Stormy9/Stormy9.github.io/CS460/references/html/index.md

     <li> third thing </li>
 </ul>

 This should over-ride the Jekyll theme default.
+Maybe not.  hmmmmm.

 I know there's some way to put in your own characters for bullets -- or even images, I think? -- but I forget what that is right now, it's not on W3Schools, and it's not a big enough thing to look it up right now.   [=  It might be with `css`.